PARTNERSHIP WITH UNIVERSITY OF SALFORD

-During 2017 we are preparing applications for new research projects into our salt heritage in conjunction with the Centre for Applied Archaeology at Salford University.
+During 2020 we are preparing new applications for research projects to look into our salt heritage in conjunction with the Centre for Applied Archaeology and Department of Geography at Salford University.

-Andrew Fielding and Ecosal-UK are assisting Winsford Town Council in the production of a Viability Plan to advise on the conservation, repair and refurbishment of the Brunner Guildhall
+Andrew Fielding and Ecosal-UK assisted Winsford Town Council in the production of a Viability Plan to advise on the conservation, repair and refurbishment of the Brunner Guildhall

 In 1899 the Guildhall was the gift of Sir John Thomlinson Brunner MP and owner of Brunner Mond & Co a salt and alkali company.